Dan White: Election as supervisor

 In 1977, White was elected to the San Francisco Board of Supervisors from District 8, which included several neighborhoods near the southeastern boundaries of San Francisco.
 For the 1977 election, supervisors were elected by district and not "at-large".
 This was a new development for San Francisco politics.
-In January of 1978, White was interviewed by reporter Jerry Burns on Channel 6 in San Francisco, and was asked his opinion on the new districting system.
+In January 1978, White was interviewed by reporter Jerry Burns on Channel 6 in San Francisco, and was asked his opinion on the new districting system.
 White responded, saying that San Franciscans wanted the new system, because it promoted "togetherness" between members of the Board.
 The Board would revert to "at-large" elections in the 1980s and 1990s before returning to the districting system it uses today.

 White, a Democrat, was often labelled as a conservative within the party, due in large part to his experience in the military and law enforcement, and due to endorsements White received from police and firefighter unions.
 His district was described by The New York Times as "a largely white, middle-class section that is hostile to the growing homosexual community of San Francisco."

 The Times stated that as a supervisor, White saw himself as the board's "defender of the home, the family and religious life against homosexuals, pot smokers and cynics".
 In a 1977 campaign brochure he wrote, "I am not going to be forced out of San Francisco by splinter groups of radicals, social deviates, and incorrigibles...
 There are thousands upon thousands of frustrated, angry people such as yourself, waiting to unleash a fury that can and will eradicate the malignancies which blight our city."